Payload-range diagram

 In this approach, only one mission needs to be specified.
 TASOPT will copy the parameters from the sizing mission (e.g., takeoff altitude and temperature), and vary the payload and range to produce a payload-range diagram.

-If you want a more customizable diagram, you may specify a second mission and use an approach such as the one below.
-First initialize some variables for mission range and payloads
+For a more customizable diagram, a second mission may be specified and the following approach can be followed.
+First, initialize some variables for mission range and payloads:

 # Make an array of ranges to plot